victor-smirnov/digital-philosophy/Artificial Intelligence.md

 The latter theory (MI) can be seen as an example of a _functional decomposition_ (reduction) of a holistic view on intelligence, and it does not mean that we in AI have to accept this decomposition "as is".
 But there is one specific sub-type of intelligence that is the most important not just in the context of AI, but for everything else that depends on person's cognitive capacities: _Intrapersonal Intelligence_ (I.I. or, here, IntraI).

 IntraI is a direct manifestation of a person's _self-modeling abilities_.
-Basically, it is an ability to _read_, _understand_, _control_ and _express_ the person's own mind.
-There may be other basic functions like _imagining_ a virtual mind and _interiorizing_ it.
+Basically, it's an ability to _read_, _understand_, _control_ and _express_ the person's own mind.
+There are other basic functions like _imagining_ a virtual mind and _interiorizing_ it.

 ...